How to Use Packing Slips to Grow Your Ecommerce Business

 Put another way, if a customer buys a family member a gift and ships it directly to them, they'll get the shipment and packing slip, and you'll receive the invoice.

-4 Ways to Leverage Packing Slips to Grow Your Brand
+Packing Slip Tips: How to Grow Your Brand

 Given how straightforward packing slips are, you might be asking yourself how an ordinary slip of paper could help extend your brand.